|POWELL, ELLIS - Oak Ridge Institute For Science And Education (ORISE)|

 Submitted to: Journal of Dairy Science

 Publication Type: Peer Reviewed Journal

 Interpretive Summary: Mastitis disease is defined as the inflammation of the mammary gland and can affect all lactating animals.
-Mastitis can result from various bacterial infections including E. coli.
-In particular, mastitis is of great health and economic concern to the dairy industry, where an infection can result in discomfort and damage to the animal, as well as a loss of safe, consumable milk.
+Mastitis can result from various bacterial infections including Staph. aureus.
+In particular, mastitis is of great health and economic concern to dairy cattle, where an infection can result in discomfort and damage to the animal, as well as a loss of safe, consumable milk.
 Preventing and treating mastitis is thus critically important to the dairy cow industry.
-One developing therapy option is to treat the cows with a cell signalling protein (cytokine) designed to activate the immune cells most important in fighting mastitis-causing bacteria.
-Five cows were treated with two injections of a cytokine, and six cows were used as untreated controls.
-All eleven cows were challenged with E. coli to produce a mastitis infection.
-Data was collected regarding the cow's milk production, feed consumption, blood cell profile, and the presence of bacteria and immune cells in the milk.
-Our goals were to examine the effects of the cytokine therapy and learn more about the mechanism of immune system response to mastitis.
-The cows that had been treated with the cytokine produced more milk, had a higher feed consumption, had less bacteria in their milk, and had a more activated immune system compared to untreated cows.
+One developing therapy is to treat the cows with a cytokine (cell signaling protein) designed to activate the immune cells most important in fighting mastitis causing bacteria.
+In this study we analyzed eight cows with a chronic Staph. aureus infection.
+We treated four cows with two injections of a cytokine, and compared their immune responses to the four untreated controls.
+We examined data such as milk production, blood cell profile, and the presence of bacteria and immune cells in the milk.
+We knew from a previous study that immune cells in the blood stream respond to the cytokine treatment we used.
+Our primary goals were to further examine the effects of the cytokine therapy and learn more about the mechanism of immune system response to mastitis specifically in the immune cells in the mammary gland itself.
+We found that the cows that had been treated with the cytokine produced the same amount of milk, but surprisingly had more bacteria in their milk compared to untreated cows.
+The treated cows also had biological changes on immune cells in blood and milk.
+Overall, we show that this cytokine is not a treatment for Staph. aureus mastitis infections.
 These findings are important in the development of mastitis prevention and treatment therapies.